Civil Stalking Injunction

 Utah's Stalking Statute at Section 76–5–106.5 - Visit the website of the Utah Legislature to find out more out the definition of stalking.
 Also find the definition of "emotional distress" which “means significant mental or psychological suffering, whether or not medical or other professional treatment or counseling is required.”

-Civil Stalking Injunction - Visit the website of the Utah Courts to find information about civil stalking injunctions, the respondent’s request for hearing, what happens if the respondent does not request a hearing, and motions to dismiss the injunction or appeal from an adverse ruling in a civil stalking injunction case.
+Civil Stalking Injunction - Visit the website of the Utah Courts to find information about civil stalking injunctions and the respondent’s request for hearing.
+Learn more about what happens if the respondent does not request a hearing, a motion to dismiss is filed, or an appeal is filed after an adverse ruling in a civil stalking injunction case.